This article originally appeared on VICE UK.

-And, clearly, it's helping others too.
+And, clearly, it's helping others, too.
 "We see around 40 men per week and we respond to referrals within a day," Eaton explains.
-"We receive referrals from statutory services, third sector and from self-referrals and third-party referrals from family or friends."
+"We receive referrals from statutory services, third sector, and from self-referrals and third-party referrals from family or friends."

 The service caters for men from the tender age of 19 up to 70.
 "We are very much about empowering clients.
 We don't believe in being directive," Eaton explains.
-"We held focus groups of our clients and asked them what they wanted in the new centre and we listened to them."
+"We held focus groups of our clients and asked them what they wanted in the new center and we listened to them."

 For the first two years, the foundation was entirely voluntary, with no salaries or funding for sessional fees, but it now employs three paid members of staff and ten volunteers.
 One of these volunteers is Rob Gilholy.
 "Gilholy suffered from mental health issues and was quite deep into dependency and addiction," explains Eaton.
 "We got him into detox and he's now six months clean and works as a peer support worker.
 I saw loads of potential in him and it was one of the best decisions I ever made."

 Since opening, the Eaton Foundation has won five charity awards and has just been invited to join the male mental health research team in London UCL.
-"Funding permitted, one of our plans is to copy this centre and put it in every single town across the country," Eaton explains.
+"Funding permitted, one of our plans is to copy this center and put it in every single town across the country," Eaton explains.

 In providing a safe space for men to talk openly, the Eaton Foundation challenges rigid, destructive typecasts of masculinity.
 In doing so, it ultimately takes steps to tackle the silent epidemic of male suicide, a British epidemic that is only growing: new research suggests that the number of male mental health patients who die by suicide in the UK has increased by almost a third in the last decade.

-So when holding down a job, being a breadwinner and providing for your family is the barometer of "being a man", it can be acutely difficult to deal with things going wrong.
+So when holding down a job, being a breadwinner, and providing for your family is the barometer of "being a man," it can be acutely difficult to deal with things going wrong.
 If you're laid off, it's not just your job gone, it's your whole identity left in tatters.
 But being invulnerable is impossible for anyone.
 Just as nobody is immune to colds, nobody is immune to phases of doubt and anxiety.

 Despite this, men remain reluctant to seek help for their mental health problems.
 In turn, depression continues to be under-diagnosed and under-treated among the male population.
 Put it like this: one in four women will require treatment for depression at some point in their life, compared to one in ten men, and yet men are four times as likely to commit suicide as women.
-Rather than seeking help, statistically speaking, men are far more likely to have an alcohol or drug problem – they're more likely to deal with their problems with a weeklong bender than a trip to the doctors.
+Rather than seeking help, statistically speaking, men are far more likely to have an alcohol or drug problem—they're more likely to deal with their problems with a weeklong bender than a trip to the doctors.
 In turn, the rate of premature death (under 50 years old) is a staggering one-and-half times higher among men than women.

 But gender isn't the only thing that has an impact on the probability of suicide.
 Unsurprisingly, the amount of cash in your pocket and life chances you have makes a difference, too.
 Those in the poorest socio-economic circumstances are ten times more likely to commit suicide than the affluent.

 That said, it has to be remembered that it's never possible to truly know why someone chooses to take their own life.
-For this very reason, it's imperative we see the bigger picture and try to understand why so many men come to feel that they have no purpose, value or significance.
-Centres like the Eaton Foundation bring us further on this quest.
+For this very reason, it's imperative we see the bigger picture and try to understand why so many men come to feel that they have no purpose, value, or significance.
+Centers like the Eaton Foundation bring us further on this quest.
 The simple, humble act of providing a secure place for men to openly express their problems free from judgment will hopefully save many preventable deaths.